Written by: Caitlin

 Around eighty percent of Tomatin’s whisky goes into blended whisky, including its own brands of Antiquary and Talisman.
 More than 50 per cent of the employees still live on site in the distillery houses, so working at Tomatin is more than just a job- it is a way of life.

-These days you can visit and explore the distillery and learn how they produce their award winning whiskies.
+These days if you are visiting Scotland you can visit and explore the distillery and learn how they produce their award winning whiskies.
 You will learn about the unique legacy of Tomatin, take a warehouse tour, fill your own bottle of cask strength distillery exclusive whisky as a momento and go wild in the gift shop.

 The name Ben Nevis has two translations from the ancient Gaelic language, one meaning ‘mountain with it’s head in the clouds’, thanks to its iconic mist-shrouded peak, or it can also mean ‘venomous mountain’ – we’ll leave it up to you to decide which is more appropriate after you have climbed it!